jackstapleton/rdb-autoscaling/whitepaper.md

 The RDB will then replay that many `upd` messages from the log.
 As it replays it inserts every row of data in the `upd` messages into the tables.

-We do not want to keep everything in the log as other RDBs in the cluster may be holding some of the day's data.
+We do not want to keep all of the data in the log as other RDBs in the cluster may be holding some of it.
 This is why the `logWindow` is passed down by the tickerplant.

 `logWindow` is a list of two integers.